TahimBhuiya/min-max-heap-validator-python/README.md

 * **Min Heap** – where each parent node is less than or equal to its children.
 * **Max Heap** – where each parent node is greater than or equal to its children.

+The program tests three example arrays and outputs the result for each.

+## 🧠 Features

+* Validates min heap structure
+* Validates max heap structure
+* Outputs the type of heap each array represents